2025–26 Canadian network television schedule

 The 2025–26 network television schedule for the five major English commercial broadcast networks in Canada covers primetime hours from September 2025 through August 2026.
 The schedule is followed by a list per network of returning series, new series, and series canceled after the 2024–25 television season, for Canadian, American, and other series.

 Global was first to announce its fall schedule on June 2, 2025, followed by Citytv on June 3, CTV on June 5, and CBC on June 8.
+CBC was first to announce its winter schedule on November 20, 2025, followed by Global on December 11, and CTV on December 16.
+Yes TV (including indieNET) and Omni Television are not included as member television stations have local flexibility over most of their schedules.
+CTV 2 is not included on Saturday as it normally only schedules encore programming in primetime on Saturdays.